eduardo-mdc/Maze-Conqueror/docs/README.md

 ### Main Menu

 > This section is in regard to the menu the player sees and interacts with when he starts up the game.
-The current visual aspect is a WIP.

 - **Start Game** - Allows the player to start the game.
-- **Instructions (WIP)** - Opens a new screen with info on how to play the game.
+- **Instructions** - Opens a new screen with info on how to play the game.
 - **Exit** - Closes the game.

 ### Core Game